 Blackheads are some of the toughest imperfections.
 They are the subject of countless articles, paper and online, where miracle cures and homemade solutions compete for readers.
 Unfortunately, these articles are often wrong and it becomes difficult to find a treatment that works.
 We know how badly blackheads can be, so we offer you a little guide to get you started once and for all!

 Why do black spots appear?

-To make it simple, it happens that the sebaceous glands produce a surplus of sebum and that cells of the skin block its normal evacuation through the pores.
-The oil is trapped in it and when it mixes with the dead skin cells, you end up with clogged pores.
+Simply put, it happens that the sebaceous glands produce a surplus of sebum and skin cells block its normal evacuation via the pores.
+The oil is trapped there and when it mixes with the dead skin cells, we end up with clogged pores.
 This wonderful mixture takes the black color when it oxidizes, in contact with the air.
 Awesome !

 Not to do!

 It can happen (it is even quite common) that some products aggravate or even cause your problem of blackheads.
 So the first step would be to stop, or at least significantly reduce their use.

 Among these products to proscribe, we find:

-- Bar soaps: since the ingredients that allow the soap to remain in a solid form can clog the pores.
+- Bar Soaps: Since ingredients that allow soap to stay in solid form can clog pores.

-- Very emollient products: the more emollient a product is, the more likely it is to clog your pores.
-For those who have mixed skin, it is best to only use light products on your area most problematic, often the "T-zone."
+- Highly emollient products: the more emollient a product is, the more likely it is to clog your pores.
+For those with mixed skin, it is better to only use light products on your area more problem, often the "T zone".

 - Mechanical exfoliants : contrary to what popular belief suggests, this type of exfoliants does not have the ability to decongest pores.
 "Scrubs" and brushes are often too hard for the skin and may irritate and dry it, which will produce more oil and dead skin.

 - Adhesive tapes: they only remove the superficial part of the black spots.
-The latter will return only faster.
+They will come back sooner.

 It is also important to avoid certain ingredients: alcohol, peppermint, menthol, eucalyptus, lime, lemon, etc. They can also dry out and irritate the skin.

 What to use to overcome blackheads?